 Birth to 6 months – Babies are interested in exploring the senses of sight, sound and touch.
 Examples include:

-6-12 months – Developmentally interested in mobility, crawling, learning to walk, safety important as objects still being mouthed.
+6-12 months – Developmentally interested in mobility, crawling, learning to walk.
+Safety is important as objects are still being mouthed.
+We like the following:

 12 to 18 months – Children this age are curious about how things work and still put most things in their mouth.
 Mobility, coordination and manipulative skills are still developing.